Investment in Gemstones with Jeffery Bergman

 Jeffery Bergman: Oh okay, okay.
 I sold it to one of the top companies in Place Vendôme in Paris and it’s literally the value of a high-end Bangkok condominium that I can put in my pocket.
 So my wife calls them portable real estate.
 The different mainly is that you can’t get a mortgage on a gemstone, but a condo you can’t put in your pocket and fly to another country again.
 If you’re fleeing a conflict situation, your real estate has no value.
 If you’re fleeing a conflict situation, you sew your gems into your clothes and you go to another country.
 You can re-establish yourself.

 Jeffery Bergman: [inaudible 00:16:39] during the big depression in the US.
-If you took the price of a gem quality ruby, the drop in price was equal to the drop in residential real estate, so top quality gems held their value in comparison to real estate.
+If you took the price of a gem-quality ruby, the drop in price was equal to the drop in residential real estate, so top quality gems held their value in comparison to real estate.
 So if you’re holding real estate or you’re holding rubies, you didn’t lose any money relatively, you see what I’m saying?
 But those who held stocks got wiped out.
 Absolutely devastated.
 But if you had a house that you owned or you had gemstones that you owned, their relative value maintained an equilibrium.
 So there is something to be said for holding fine gems in a crisis situation.
 But let’s face it, we’re talking about what, the top few percent of people on planet earth that have the luxury of being able to [inaudible 00:17:45] invest serious amounts of money into gems that if they reached a crisis situation, they can sew in their clothes and move to another country.

 Jeffery Bergman: Before World War II, there were a lot of Jews that fled Europe with diamonds and jewelry and fine gems who, okay, let’s say, let’s call them relatively millionaires when they were at home.
-They were relatively poor when they arrived, but they had enough money from the gems that they sold to start new businesses, to buy a small apartment, to get themselves established, and to start life over again.
+They were relatively poor when they arrived, but they had enough money from the gems that they sold to start post businesses, to buy a small apartment, to get themselves established, and to start life over again.
 Which is a lot better situation than when you look at the refugees fleeing Syria today.
 They’re coming out with the clothes on their back and nothing.
 So there is something to be said, if you’re fortunate enough to be in that stratosphere of wealth, then yeah, certainly fine quality gems can be an important part of your investment portfolio.

 Interviewer: And I think, Jeffery, the reality is that we’re seeing the same situation where things are just going completely bizarre in the US, and we can relate to it, we can relate to the situation where you were saying that you can just put a couple of gems in your pockets and go out of the country if you wish.
 And compared to, let’s say, the other assets that you have, maybe not as liquidable, maybe not as portable like you said.